Become an MCDC patient today!

 Still not sure you’re experiencing a dental emergency?
 Call us!
 We will help you determine if treatment is needed, or if it can wait.

 A dental emergency is a situation that requires prompt attention from a dental professional.
 Without immediate attention, dental emergencies can be potentially life-threatening.
 In the case of a dental emergency, it is important to avoid emergency rooms unless otherwise instructed.

 Emergency care can also include cancer patients needing treatment before, during, and following chemotherapy or radiation.

-If you have experienced a trauma to the head or neck, a broken jaw, or excessive bleeding, we recommend you go to the emergency room.
+If you have experienced a trauma to the head or neck, a broken jaw, or excessive bleeding, we recommend you go the emergency room.

 A few common treatment and dentistry needs may be important, but don’t require emergency or urgent care.
 We can assist in scheduling: